$174,000 to a Senator's Widow and Other Surprises in the Fiscal Compromise Bill

-There are some interesting nuggets inserted into the bill designed to re-open the government and avert a default, which the U.S. Congress passed Wednesday night.
+There are some interesting nuggets inserted into the bill designed to re-open the government and avert a default, which the U.S. Senate passed by an overwhelming margin Wednesday night.

 As pork goes, these are low-level on the outrage scale, such as a death benefit for Sen. Frank Lautenberg's widow - a line item buried on page 20 of the 35-page bill:

 "Notwithstanding any other provision of this joint resolution, there is appropriated for payment to Bonnie Englebardt Lautenberg, widow of Frank R. Lautenberg, late a Senator from New Jersey, $174,000."

 That provision approves money for a death benefit accorded to senators and its common practice.

 Another section of the bill hikes funding for projects along the Ohio River, portions of which flow through Illinois and Kentucky, states represented by Sen. Dick Durbin, D-Ill., and Senate Minority Leader Mitch McConnell, R-Ky.

 The bill boosts money for the projects by $2.1 billion, from an original $775 million to $2.9 billion: "Section 3(a)(6) of Public Law 100-676 is amended by striking both occurrences of '$775,000,000' and inserting in lieu thereof, '$2,918,000,000.'"